fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_internetservicecustom.html.markdown

 * `name` - Internet Service name.
 * `reputation` - Reputation level of the custom Internet Service.
 * `comment` - Comment.
 * `entry` - Entries added to the Internet Service database and custom database.
+The structure of `entry` block is documented below.

 The `entry` block supports:

 * `id` - Entry ID(1-255).
 * `protocol` - Integer value for the protocol type as defined by IANA (0 - 255).
 * `port_range` - Port ranges in the custom entry.
+The structure of `port_range` block is documented below.
 * `dst` - Destination address or address group name.
+The structure of `dst` block is documented below.

 The `port_range` block supports: